 A variety of periodic study abroad programs are offered through TLU.
-These are typically two- to four-week programs led by a professor in May or June.
-"The Arts in Central Europe" covers 27 days in the Czech Republic and Poland, while "Sleeping and Dreaming" includes three weeks of travel to Vienna, Austria and Budapest, Hungary.
+These are typically two- to four-week programs led by a professor with travel in May or June, while courses are taken during the spring semester.
+Past programs have included: Kinesiology to Norway, Dramatic Media & Psychology to Greece, Economics to Ecuador and Biology to Belize.

-Tuition and program fees are applied to the fall or spring TLU invoice and financial aid can be applied towards the program.
-Fees, which usually range from $3,500 to $4,500 include airfare, lodging, ground transport, and group admissions on all programs.
-Some or all of the meals are covered, depending on the program.
+Tuition and program fees are applied to the spring TLU invoice and financial aid can be applied towards the program.
+Fees, which usually range from $3,500 to $4,500 typically include airfare, lodging, ground transport, and group admissions on planned programs.
+Some or all of the meals are generally covered, depending on the program.
 Students must pre-register for the respective class and affiliated lab travel portion and must have a minimum GPA of 2.25 and a good campus discipline record to participate.
-Applications are due in early December.
+Application and a $300 non-refundable deposit are due at the time of pre-registration, usually in mid-November.
 Locations and course subjects vary year to year.